Recovering Damages From an Overloaded Truck Wreck in Ada, OK

 Move Quickly

-Crash evidence may be altered.
+Crash evidence can be moved or modified.